robin7g/pi6502/README.md

 The system should startup and show a `\` prompt.

-There is no physical reset switch but you can reset the system by typing/pressing `Ctrl + A`
+There is no physical reset switch but you can reset the system by typing/pressing `Ctrl+A`

 Try the following